jswelling/CMU-MS-DAS-VIS-Flask/README.md

 To set things up:
 1) Clone this repo to your local machine.
 2) cd into the repo you've just cloned.
+3) Create the virtual environment, as follows:
-3) On Linux or macOS do:
+On Linux or macOS do:
 ```
 $ conda create --name FlaskEnv python=3.8
 $ conda activate FlaskEnv